Maryland State Offer In Compromise Summary & Details

 What Types of Taxes are Eligible for an Offer in Compromise?
 Benefits?

 In Maryland, the State Comptroller is the entity responsible for administering and collecting all taxes.
 The Offer in Compromise program can be used to settle any outstanding taxes owed to the Comptroller’s Office.
 Examples of commonly owed taxes include, but are not limited to, Income Tax, Sales and Use Tax, Admissions and Amusement Tax, and Withholding Taxes.
-Thus, the OIC program has widespread application throughout the State, helping both individuals and businesses to get out of debt and to avoid collection action.
+Thus, the OIC program has widespread application throughout the State, helping both individuals and businesses to get out of tax liabilities and to avoid collection action.

 Generally, with repayment plans, taxpayers are required to repay the entire outstanding balance of the taxes (not to mention interest and penalties).
 However, with an OIC, it is a form of lump-sum settlement that can result in saving thousands of dollars.
 Also, those taxpayers subject to collection actions by the Comptroller, such as garnishments or tax liens, can potentially cease such costly efforts.